 The two lorries crashed shortly after 5:30 am at the junction of Tara Street and Butt Bridge in Dublin.
 One of the lorries was travelling down Tara Street in the direction of Liberty Hall, while the other was driving up George's Quay towards O'Connell Street when the incident occurred.
-The larger lorry swerved and went though the granite wall at Butt Bridge leaving the cab and driver half submerged in the River Liffey.
+The larger lorry swerved and went through the granite wall at Butt Bridge leaving the cab and driver half submerged in the River Liffey.
 The other smaller truck came to a halt on Burgh Quay.

-Rescue services from Tara Street fire-station rushed to the scene and the two drivers were taken to St James Hospital where they were treated for shock.
+Rescue services from Tara Street Fire Station rushed to the scene and the two drivers were taken to St James Hospital where they were treated for shock.
 Gardaí say it is unclear how the trucks managed to hit each other saying